 |Boston College Law School

 Newton Centre, MA 02459

 Professor Yen has also held many positions of leadership within legal education and the broader practicing bar.
-He presently serves as Chair of the AALS Professional Development Committee and recently completed a terms on the Board of Editors for the Journal of Legal Education and the Board of Governors for the Society of American Law Teachers.
+He recently served as Chair of the AALS Professional Development Committee and completed a term on the Board of Editors for the Journal of Legal Education and the Board of Governors for the Society of American Law Teachers.
 In 2001, the American Law Institute elected him to membership in the Institute.
 Additionally, Professor Yen has served as chair of the Association of American Law Schools Section on Art Law and its Section on Minority Groups.
 He organized the first, fifth, and tenth Conference of Asian Pacific American Law Faculty, all of which were held at Boston College Law School.
 In 1992, Professor Yen wrote and filed an amicus brief with the United States Supreme Court on behalf of 12 copyright scholars in the case of Campbell v.
 Acuff-Rose Music Publishing Co.
 He also joined another group of copyright scholars to file an amicus brief in the case of A&M Records.
 Inc. v.
 Napster, Inc. during the summer of 2000.

 Professor Yen is a graduate of Stanford University and Harvard Law School.
 Before joining the faculty in 1987, he practiced law in Los Angeles for four years at the firm of Sheppard, Mullin, Richter and Hampton.